Gan-Jiang/MLND-P1-Boston-Housing/README.md

 # Project 1: Model Evaluation & Validation
 ## Predicting Boston Housing Prices

+In this project, I use decision tree to predict the monetary value of homes in suburbs of Boston, Massachusetts.
+In the procedure, I also use learning curve to help choose the model.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: